 – Palmengarten – Besides having all the lovely botanical houses, it also has a couple of great playgrounds, a pond with row boats to rent, and a small train to ride (summer season only) Usually some kind of changing botanical exhibit.
 Open 365 days a year.

 – Verkehrs (Tram) Museum – Lots of old trams to climb on and into.
 Fun for grownups and for kids.
 Some of our friends who have gone there with their boys rave about this place.
 Any budding Casey Jones out there?
 Only open on Sundays and holidays

 – Eisporthalle (Ice Skating Rink) – Open through most of the year (but not in the summer), it can be really fun during the winter when they open their huge outdoor ring to skate on.
 The “Frankfurt Lions” ice hockey team are pretty popular and their games are always exciting events.
 Teens may like the Ice Disco on selected Sat. nights.

 – Swimming Pools – Frankfurt has its share of indoor and outdoor pools as well as a great adventure pool, Rebstock Bad.
 Kids love the wave pool and slides here, and they have a separate small child area.

 Lego Store – My Zeil has a great Lego store and they are very welcoming about having children sit there making things as long as the parents are with them.
 They have extra play tables for this.

 City Forest and Parks – there are dozens of parks all over Frankfurt, but one of the nicest is the City Forest on the Sachsenhausen side of Frankfurt.
-Fabulous playground here.
+Fabulous playground here and the Goether Turm is scheduled to open on 12 Oct.
 Also check out Bethmann Park, Ost Park, Gunthersburg Park.
-In the summer, many of the parks have water play, so make sure to bring a towel and a change of clothes.